 The postpartum experience is, for many parents, already a difficult time.
-Throw in a global pandemic and isolation from friends and family, and you’ve got an exceedingly tricky situation to navigate.
+Throw in a global pandemic and isolation from friends and family, and you’ve got a tricky situation to navigate.

 Darby and John struggled to meet their everyday basic needs, including nourishing themselves with good food.
 They found themselves turning to takeaway and ready-made meals that were unsustainable for both the environment and their health.

 Reflecting on her experience as a new and time-poor parent, Darby recognised that the ultimate form of support that parents need while navigating the postpartum experience comes in the simple form of food.
 Leaving behind her career as a human rights lawyer, Darby started New Bub Club, a zero waste meal delivery service for new parents in Melbourne.

 As an up and coming purpose-driven business, Darby was accepted into Hub’s 2022 Flexi-Impact Program, giving her the opportunity to work from our space at Hub Flinders Street for the entire year.
 Her membership gives her access to our community, workspaces, and exclusive member benefits to help her continue to grow her impact in 2022.